Published:

 As a result of an appreciation in value over the years, many homes across the state of Oregon are worth more now than they were when their owners first purchased them.
 And this has created favorable refinancing conditions for many homeowners across Oregon.

-Meanwhile, mortgage rates are very high.
-According to the weekly industry survey conducted by Freddie Mac, the average rate for a 30-year fixed home loan was 6.61% during the week of December 29, 2023.
+Meanwhile, mortgage rates are rather high but are coming down.
+According to the weekly industry survey conducted by Freddie Mac, the average rate for a 30-year fixed home loan was 6.06% during the third week of January 2026.
+That’s nearly 1% lower than the same week last year.

 Live Oregon Mortgage Rates